ormu5/aws-serverless-template/stacks/azure-event-hub-reader/README.md

 - Update hydrated event handler/dlq to do more than just log.
 - Update SNS message attribute mappings in lambda handlers (`EventPayload` and `parseMessageAttributesFromEvent`).
 - `/lib/ts/v1/eventHubIngest.ts` has a bit of hard-coded config in it for underlying `EventHubConsumerClient`.
+- Lambda currently configured to shut down 10s before timeout (which is currently set to 60s).
+This can be increased.

 ## MySQL